 What’s the future look like?

-I’m not a betting person but one thing I would put money on is this - the telecommunications industries are going to continue as before.
+We are not betting people but one thing we would put money on is this - the telecommunications industries are going to continue as before.
 They’re going to continue their R&D, they’re going to continue to protect that R&D by patents, they’re going to continue their involvement with standard-setting organisations to influence adoption of their technology and then they are going to go and seek licensing revenue in relation to those SEPs.
 So that’s not going away.
-I think that’s here to stay and will be a continuing part of their business model.
+We think that’s here to stay and will be a continuing part of their business model.

 So what should you do now?